Jeffreypang911/dancehive-reactapp/README.md

 ### Running from source

-The following commands install and run the development version of The Lounge:
+The following commands install and run the development version of Dance Hive:

 ```sh
 git clone https://github.com/thelounge/thelounge.git